DITTO: Offline Imitation Learning with World Models: Experiments

 Figure \ref{fig:results} plots the performance of DITTO against our proposed world model baselines and standard BC.
-In MsPacman and Qbert, most methods recover expert performance with the least amount of data we tested, and are tightly clustered, suggesting these environments are easier to learn good policies from low amounts of data.
-D-GAIL exhibited adversarial collapse twice in MsPacman, an improvement over standard GAIL, which exhibits adversarial collapse much more frequently in prior works which study imitation learning from pixels in Atari \citep{sqil}\citep{DRIL}.
+In MsPacman and Qbert, most methods recover expert performance with the least amount of data we tested, and are tightly clustered, suggesting these environments are easier to learn good policies in, even with little data.
+D-GAIL exhibited adversarial collapse twice in MsPacman, an improvement over standard GAIL, which exhibits adversarial collapse uniformly in prior works which study imitation learning from pixels in Atari \citep{sqil}\citep{DRIL}.
 In contrast, DITTO always recovers or exceeds average expert performance in all tested environments, and matches or outperforms the baselines in terms of both sample efficiency and asymptotic performance.
+Further results and ablations can be found in the appendix.